ykrasnikov/US-Traffic-Accidents/Analysis/Readme.md

 ### Observations:

-We analyzed the data to see if we can find how the traffic delays related to accidents vary throughout the months, day of the week and propose some explanations for the observed distributions
+We analyzed the data to see if we can find how traffic delays related to accidents vary throughout the months of the year and day of the week, and we propose some explanations for the observed distributions.
 The graph below shows the variations of traffic delays with the month.
 We see that the number of traffic delays is progressively lower as we go into the summer months with the lowest number of traffic delays due to accidents on the month of July.
 The number of delays goes back to high numbers in August, which we interpret as "return to work/classes effect"
 __________________
 ## 7.2 Weekdays effect